rafaelfiume/tictactoe/README.md

 # Tic-Tac-Toe [![Build Status](https://travis-ci.org/rafaelfiume/tictactoe.svg?branch=master)](https://travis-ci.org/rafaelfiume/tictactoe)

+A simple Tic-Tac-Toe console game implementation demonstrating design and TDD techniques.

+You can see the specification [here](http://rafaelfiume.github.io/tictactoe), generated from the source code of the test classes in the package .tictactoe.console.acceptance and automatically updated when pushing code into master.

+## How to Play It

 To mark a position in the grid, imagine a telephone dial:

     1 | 2 | 3